Adapting Your Recruitment Strategies to Covid-19

 Employers must be committed to actively maintaining relationships and nurturing candidates within their talent pipeline.
 This is very important regardless of whether or not the company is currently hiring.
 This strategy can help brands in a market filled with passive job seekers and can reduce the time needed to source and hire quality talents when there is finally an open role.

-Successful recruiting during and after a crisis will require recruiting and marketing to be aligned and Covid-19 pandemic is no different.
-Start by conducting a swift review of your recruitment strategies and processes, update candidate communications, show empathy and transparency, improve candidate experience, and gain more stability with the entire recruiting process to optimize and best position their company and brand.
+Successful recruiting during and after a crisis will require recruiting and marketing to be aligned and the COVID-19 pandemic is no different.
+Conduct a thorough examination of your recruiting strategies and processes to determine how to do it better.
+Updating candidate communications, showing empathy and transparency, and improving candidate experiences are all necessary steps to position your brand and company for success.